 English

-Mrs. Auld was initially very kind and soft-hearted when Douglass first came to her house and therefore, she willingly started to teach her.
-But with time she became very harsh because her husband continuously scolded her for teaching him.
-Finally, she lost her initial thought of slaves being human beings and restricted Douglass from all learning and reading activities fearing that the slaves could revolt if they began to comprehend the injustice, they are facing by becoming literate.
+Mrs. Auld was initially very kind and soft-hearted when Douglass first came to her house; therefore, she willingly started teaching her.
+But with time, she became very harsh because her husband continuously scolded her for teaching him.
+Finally, she lost her initial thought of slaves being human beings and restricted Douglass from all learning and reading activities, fearing that the slaves could revolt if they began to comprehend the injustice they were facing by becoming literate.

-What plan did Douglass adapt to learn how to read now that Mrs. Hugh was no longer teaching him?
+What plan did Douglass adopt to learn how to read now that Mrs. Hugh was no longer teaching him?

-When Mrs. Hugs stopped teaching Douglass, he finally managed to learn how to read from poor local white boys by giving them bread in exchange.
-Till that time, he had already learned the alphabet so it was easier for him to learn reading.
+When Mrs. Hugs stops teaching Douglass, he finally manages to learn how to read from poor local white boys by giving them bread in exchange.
+Till that time, he had already learned the alphabet, so it was easier for him to learn to read.

 What is ironic about this plan?

-The irony of this plan is that white people were supposed to hate blacks but they were now helping a black boy which is an offense.
-Moreover, it is also ironic that they are doing this in exchange for bread which shows the poor economic conditions of some white people.
+The irony of this plan is that white people were supposed to hate blacks, but they were now helping a black boy, which is an offence.
+Moreover, it is also ironic that they are doing this in exchange for bread, which shows the poor economic conditions of some white people.

 How does Master Auld’s prediction about Douglass and learning come true?

-Mrs. Hugs anticipated that if slaves become literate, they will finally revolt.
-This somehow became true when Douglass started to hate his masters after reading the book “The Columbian Orator” which contained a strong case of slavery in the form of a dialogue between a slave and a master.
+Mrs Hugs anticipated that if slaves became literate, they would finally revolt.
+This somehow became true when Douglass started to hate his masters after reading the book “The Columbian Orator”, which contained a strong case of slavery in the form of a dialogue between a slave and a master.

 How does Douglass learn the meanings of the words abolition and abolitionist?